aureliojargas/doctest.fish/docs/variables-1.md

+# Variables (part 1)

-A variable defined in one test should be available in the next tests.
+A variable defined in one test should be available for the next tests.

     > set x 1
     > echo $x